 - 1 cup milk (whole or reduced fat)

-- 2 packages active dry yeast, ¼ oz each
+- 2 packages active dry yeast, ¼ ounce each

 - ¼ cup butter, unsalted, room temperature

 - 2 large eggs, at room temperature

 - 2 tsp vanilla extract